 Cats

 Andrew Lloyd Webber’s record-breaking musical returns to Theatre Royal Sydney, 40 years after its Australian premiere.
-Join the Jellicle cats on their magical night as they compete to ascend to the Heaviside Layer, featuring the iconic song ‘Memory’ and spectacular dance numbers from the original production.
+Join the Jellicle cats on their magical night as they compete to ascend to the Heaviside Layer.

 Where: Theatre Royal Sydney